 Professor Utonium: INTP – The Architect

-He is very affectionate and supportive father, whose pep talks often bring the girls around when they are discouraged.
-He is also very good with helping them to reason out a complex dilemma.
-Sweet and doting, he often encourages in his daughters to be competent and independent, especially in their problem solving.
 While he is sometimes shown to be slightly skittish, he can be firm with the girls when the situation calls for it, especially when it involves academia.
-He is not always easily in tune to his children’s feelings, but when he is made aware he helps the best way that he can.
+He is not always easily in tune with his children’s feelings, but when he is made aware he helps in the best way that he can.

 Him: INTJ – The Mastermind & ESFP – The Performer

 Of all the villains in The Powerpuff Girls, Him is one of the strangest, creepiest, most mysterious, most feared, most powerful, and most memorable.
 Many fans of the show remember Him vividly and react with either fascination, fear, repulsion, or a mixture.